-- The intern will be knowledgeable and act in accordance with the current version of the APA Ethical Principles of Psychologists and Code of Conduct; relevant laws, regulations, rules, and policies governing health service psychology at the organizational, local, state regional and federal levels; and relevant professional standards and guidelines. - The intern will recognize ethical dilemmas as they arise, and apply ethical decision-making processes in order to resolve the dilemmas, including seeking consultation as needed. - The intern with conduct him or herself in an ethical manner in all professional activities and interactions
+The intern will be knowledgeable and act in accordance with the current version of the APA Ethical Principles of Psychologists and Code of Conduct; relevant laws, regulations, rules, and policies governing health service psychology at the organizational, local, state regional and federal levels; and relevant professional standards and guidelines.

+- The intern will recognize ethical dilemmas as they arise, and apply ethical decision-making processes in order to resolve the dilemmas, including seeking consultation as needed. - The intern will conduct thamselves in an ethical manner in all professional activities and interactions